Pop Airplay

-The current number-one song as of the chart dated March 18, 2023 is "Flowers" by Miley Cyrus.
+The current number-one song on the chart is "The Fate of Ophelia" by Taylor Swift.

 History

 The chart debuted in Billboard Magazine in its issued date October 3, 1992, with the introduction of two Top 40 airplay charts, Mainstream and Rhythm-Crossover.
 Both Top 40 charts measured "actual monitored airplay" from data compiled by Broadcast Data Systems (BDS).
 The Top 40/Mainstream chart was compiled from airplay on radio stations playing a wide variety of music, while the Top 40/Rhythm-Crossover chart was made up from airplay on stations playing more dance and R&B music.
 Both charts were "born of then-new BDS electronic monitoring technology" as a more objective and precise way of measuring airplay on radio stations.
 This data was also used as the airplay component for Hot 100 tabulations.
 American Top 40 with Shadoe Stevens used this chart for their show from January 1993 to January 1995.

 Top 40/Mainstream was published in the print edition of Billboard from its debut in October 1992 through May 1995, when both Top 40 charts were moved exclusively to Airplay Monitor, a secondary chart publication by Billboard.
 They returned to the print edition in the August 2, 2003, issue.
 The first number-one song on the chart was "End of the Road" by Boyz II Men.